Geometry of Banach spaces: a new route towards Position Based Cryptography: Cheating strategies for

-Clearly, \beq \lim_{\tilde k, k \shortrightarrow \infty} \omega_{s2w; \tilde k,k}(G_{Rad}) = \omega_{s2w}(G_{Rad}) =\omega_H(G_{Rad}). \eeq We want to study the rate of convergence of this limit.
+Clearly, \beq \lim_{\tilde k, k \shortrightarrow \infty} \omega_{s2w; \tilde k,k}(G_{Rad}) = \omega_{s2w}(G_{Rad}) = 1. \eeq We want to study the rate of convergence of this limit.
 To the best of our knowledge, it is not even known whether the limit is in general attained for finite $k,\, \tilde k$.
-We worry about lower bounds in $k,\, \tilde k$ to achieve a given degree of approximation in \eqref{eq:LimS2wH}.
-More precisely, we lower bound the difference $ \omega_H(G_{Rad}) - \omega_{s2w;\tilde k, k}(G_{Rad})$ in terms of $k,\, \tilde k$ and properties of the strategies considered.
+We worry about lower bounds in $k,\, \tilde k$ when a given degree of approximation is achieved in \eqref{eq:LimS2wH}.
+More precisely, we upper bound $ \omega_{s2w;\tilde k, k}(G_{Rad})$ in terms of $k,\, \tilde k$ and properties of the strategies considered.
 However, we postpone those results until Section \ref{Sec4}.
 Before that, we need to provide here two reductions to the kind of strategies we consider in order to prepare the ground for next section.